CBP Officer

 I hold EAD with H4 Visa, In order to work and get paid I need SSN, which I applied at the Fremont, CA SSA branch office but it is still pending for more than 4 weeks, according to SSA office the request is pending with DHS, can I get some help.

-Asked by Bhuvaneshwari almost 9 years ago
+Asked by Bhuvaneshwari about 10 years ago

 Sorry, that is out of my area of expertise.
 Only the SSA and CIS can help you with this issue.

-Asked by LPR Placed in Removal Proceedings about 8 years ago
+Asked by Abhishek about 10 years ago